Simply the best: Rock queen Tina Turner has died at 83

 "Tina, we will miss you dearly."

-Turner, who had been living in Switzerland in her final years, first encountered fame with husband Ike Turner.
+Turner first encountered fame more than six decades ago with husband Ike Turner.

 The pair recorded a number of hits together throughout the 1960s and 1970s, in a musical partnership in which she was clearly the more talented.